lulu-mit-sahne/english/content/posts/Maimouna.md

 ### A documentary by Julius Schmitt

-"Since the literacy course I can write my own name";, Maimouna Zaongo lives in the small village Bam-Village in Burkina Faso.
+"Since the literacy course I can write my own name", Maimouna Zaongo lives in the small village Bam-Village in Burkina Faso.
 The film shows the everyday life of Maimouna in Bam Village in western Africa.
 "Maimouna" is a commissioned work of the city of Ludwigsburg, which is involved in Burkina Faso together with Montbéliard.
 The film shows how much impact the various activities of Ludwigsburgs in and around Kongoussi have.